ravindraramavath/CTRI-COVID19/README.md

 Additional columns have been added for 'type of intervention' (What) and 'on whom' the trial is being conducted (Who).

 ## Additional fields
-The following additional columns are available to analyse over what the stanard search SERP table gives in the link above
+The following additional columns are available to analyse over what the stanadard SERP table in the link above gives
 * Last Modified On:
 * Date of First Enrollment (Global)
 * Date of First Enrollment (India)